-329 METEOROLOGY with Lab HONORS 2.5 Credits 330 METEOROLOGY with Lab CP 2.5 Credits
+329 METEOROLOGY with Lab 330 METEOROLOGY with Lab

 The meteorology course is based upon the 2016 MA STE frameworks of the Earth's systems standards that help students explain phenomena related to Earth materials and systems, plate tectonics and large-scale system interactions, the roles of water in Earth's surface processes, and weather and climate.
 Students develop models and explanations for the ways that feedbacks between different Earth systems control the appearance of Earth's surface.
 Central to this is the tension between internal systems, which are largely responsible for creating land at Earth's surface, and the Sun-driven surface systems that tear down the land through weathering and erosion.
 Students model the flow of energy between different components of the weather system and chemical cycles such as the carbon cycle.
-If you have previously taken Earth Science: Atmosphere, Climate & Weather you may not enroll in this course.

-332 ASTRONOMY with Lab HONORS 2.5 Credits 331 ASTRONOMY with Lab СР 2.5 Credits
+332 ASTRONOMY with Lab 331 ASTRONOMY with Lab

 The astronomy course is based upon the 2016 MA STE frameworks about the Earth's place in the universe.
 These standards help students understand the universe and its stars, Earth and the solar system, and the history of planet Earth.
 Students examine the processes governing the formation, evolution, and workings of the solar system and universe.
 Students will use informational text to explain the life of a star and describe astronomical evidence for the Big Bang Theory.
-Students will use a model based on evidence of the Earth's interior to describe the cycling of matter and use evidence of past and current movements of continental and oceanic crust to describe the theory of plate tectonics.
-If you have previously taken Earth Science: The Dynamic Earth in Space you may not enroll in this course.
+Students will use a model based on evidence of the Earth's interior to describe the cycling of matter and use evidence of past and current movements of continental and oceanic crust to describe the theory of plate tectonics

-082 ESSENTIAL COLLEGE PREP EARTH SCIENCE COMP
+082 ESSENTIAL COLLEGE PREP EARTH SCIENCE COMP 5 Credits